learlab/itell/apps/demo/content/textbook/5-experimental-and-clinical-psychologists.md

     correct: true
   - answer: "d.\tAll of the above"
     correct: false
-- !Structured
-  question: "2.\tWhat is pseudoscience?"
+- question: "2.\tWhat is pseudoscience?"
   answers:
   - answer: "a.\tA study with poor design"
     correct: false